What does Dushi mean in Curacao?

-In the island of Curacao, you may hear (or even see) the expression “Dushi” but as explained by my guide Charla of the Curacao Tourist Board, “Dushi has a lot of meanings…but it mostly means sweet, nice or good”.
-The phrase perfectly fits this beautiful island.
+In the island of Curacao, you may hear (or even see) the local Papiamentu expression “Dushi”.
+But what is the definition of “dushi” in English?
+As explained by my guide Charla of the Curacao Tourist Board, “Dushi has a lot of meanings…but it mostly means sweet, nice or good”.

 The Punda is the start of town and where you will see most of the tourists shopping and eating along the water’s edge.
-Otrobanda is where most of the residents live.
-It’s quite the contrast and if you really want to see what it’s like being a local take a stroll through the streets of Otrobanda and feel like you belong.
+Otrobanda on the other hand is where most of the residents live.
+It’s quite the contrast and if you want to see what it’s like being a local take a stroll through the streets of Otrobanda and feel like you belong.

 As I was walking across the wooden bridge (with my shoes on) I could feel a slight bobbing motion and the slight sway of the bridge as it floats over the water.
-I was told that if you are crossing when it is windy or the water is rough it’s as if you are drunk and I can well imagine this because even in calm waters I found it difficult to walk in a straight line.
+If you are crossing when it is windy, or the water is rough, it’s as if you are drunk, and I can well imagine this because even in calm waters I found it difficult to walk in a straight line.

-Curacao – More than meets the eye
+Dushi Curacao – More than meets the eye

-Colours of the Rainbow
+Streets of Curacao with all the Colours of the Rainbow

 So, the story goes.